Settlement Management in SAP S/4HANA: How Subsequent Settlement Works in Purchasing

 - Condition: In the purchase order pricing, check whether the condition type REBT (Refund Residue) is active.

-By inserting this condition, the system recognizes the impending bonus entitlement for each goods receipt or invoice receipt and creates the corresponding provisions on the clearing account in the background.
+As soon as this condition has been inserted, the system recognizes the impending bonus entitlement every time goods are received or invoiced.
+It then creates the corresponding provisions on the clearing account in the background, so that your financial accounting always remains up-to-date.

 Step 3: Create Billing Document (WB2R_SV)

-Once the accounting period has been reached, the bonus must be formally “claimed”.
-In S/4HANA, we use specialized billing transactions for this purpose.
+As soon as the accounting period is reached, the bonus must be formally “claimed”.
+For this purpose, we therefore use specialized billing transactions in S/4HANA.

 - Transaction: WB2R_SV (supplier contract settlement)